serverless/components/README.md

-**IMPORTANT –**  This branch features a large update to Serverless Components, which include cloud deployments, remote state storage, staging and the Serverless Registry.
+**IMPORTANT –**  This branch features a large update to Serverless Components, which include *cloud deployments*, *remote state storage*, *stages* and the *Serverless Registry*.
 All docs and templates have been updated.
 You can read more about these changes here.

 <br/>